 Most motion sensing applications usually place a sensor beacon on the things that will move.
 The accelerometer in the beacon reports movement.
 The research paper describes an alternative method of detecting movement of a person, an elderly person in this case, based on the change in blocking of the beacon signal over time.
 This has the advantage that the beacon doesn’t need to be worn.
 Also, it doesn’t have to be a accelerometer beacon as any beacon can be used.

 The problem with using the strength of the beacon signal (RSSI), is that it varies over time even when there’s no change of blocking in the room.
 This is due to radio frequency (RF) noise and reflection.
 The authors of the paper looked into smoothing of the data to filter out such variance in the data:

-The report concludes that when averaging over 3 or more RSSI values, it’s possible to minimise the RF variance and reliably detect the variance caused by human movement in the room.
+The report concludes that when averaging over three or more RSSI values, it’s possible to minimise the RF variance and reliably detect the variance caused by human movement in the room.

-The following graph shows the standard deviation of the RSSI @ 1m, for our beacons and a few we don’t sell, measured over a 60 second time period:
+The following graph shows the standard deviation of the RSSI @ 1m, for some of our beacons, measured over a 60 second time period:

 We found that beacons belonged to one or two groups.
 Firstly those with very stable RSSI and secondly those with an RSSI that had a standard deviation between about 4 and 6 dBm.

 Signal stability is more important when you are using the RSSI to infer distance, either directly from the RSSI itself or indirectly via, for example, the iOS immediate, near and far indicators.
 RSSI varying without a change of distance might cause more spurious triggering.
 However, you should keep in mind that environmental factors can often cause variation much larger than the 4 to 6 dBm found in this test.
 Moving obstacles, for example people, will cause significant variation in RSSI.